themushroomsound/waapitools/README.md

 **Usage:**
 * Create a blend container
-* Inside, create the sound objects representing your sampler notes - each sound object name must end with a note name (e.g. C#3, G7, Eb2...)
+* Inside, create the sound objects representing your sampler notes
+    * Each sound object name must end with a note name (e.g. C#3, G7, Eb2...)
 * Select the blend container
 * From Waapitools, commit the note's MIDI roots and key ranges to Wwise